ftsrg/ingraph/openCypher/legacy-constructs.md

 ## Start

-These all all legacy constructs as they were used in Neo4j 1.x.
+Start rules are all considered legacy as they were used in Neo4j 1.x.

 ```xml
 <production name="Start" oc:legacy="true">